fredrikbromee/ace/README.md

 ## Quick Start

 1. Open `index.html` in your browser or use VS Code's Live Server extension
-2. The dashboard will automatically load data from `trades.csv` and `cashflows.csv`
+2. The dashboard will automatically load data from `transactions.csv`

 ## Project Structure